-Charter/headboat for coastal migratory pelagic fish permits, which include king mackerel, are issued to individuals residing in the Gulf, South Atlantic, Mid-Atlantic, New England, and in other states.
-The largest number of charter/headboat for coastal migratory pelagic permits is issued to individuals in Florida (approximately 57% of Atlantic, 56%, of Gulf, and 48% of historical captain Gulf charter/headboat permits for coastal pelagic fish, Table 3.5.1.6).
-Other states with a sizable amount of Atlantic charter/headboat for coastal pelagic permits include North Carolina (approximately 18% of Atlantic charter/headboat for coastal pelagic permits) and South Carolina (approximately 10%).
-Other states with a sizable amount of Gulf charter/headboat for coastal pelagic permits include Texas (approximately 18% of Gulf charter/headboat for coastal pelagic permits), Alabama (approximately 10%), and Louisiana (approximately 8%).
-And other states with a sizable amount of historical captain Gulf charter/headboat for coastal pelagic permits include Louisiana and Texas (each with approximately 17% of historical captain Gulf charter/headboat for coastal pelagic permits) and Alabama (approximately 10%).
-Residents of other states in the South Atlantic, Gulf, Mid-Atlantic, New England, and in a few other states also hold charter/headboat for coastal migratory pelagic fish permits, but these states represent a smaller percentage of the total number of issued permits.
+Charter/headboat for pelagic fish permits, which include king mackerel, are issued to individuals residing in the Gulf, South Atlantic, Mid-Atlantic, New England, and in other states.
+The largest number of charter/headboat for pelagic fish permits is issued to individuals in Florida (approximately 57% of Atlantic, 56% of Gulf, and 48% of historical captain Gulf charter/headboat permits for pelagic fish, Table 3.5.1.6).
+Other states with a sizable amount of Atlantic charter/headboat for pelagic fish permits include North Carolina (approximately 18% of South Atlantic permits) and South Carolina (approximately 10%).
+Other states with a sizable amount of Gulf charter/headboat for pelagic fish permits include Texas (approximately 18% of Gulf permits), Alabama (approximately 10%), and Louisiana (approximately 8%).
+And other states with a sizable amount of historical captain Gulf charter/headboat for pelagic fish permits include Louisiana and Texas (each with approximately 17% of historical captain Gulf charter/headboat for pelagic fish permits) and Alabama (approximately 10%).
+Residents of other states in the South Atlantic, Gulf, Mid-Atlantic, New England, and in a few other states also hold charter/headboat for pelagic fish permits, but these states represent a smaller percentage of the total number of issued permits.